 The slope of your roof matters because it affects the direction in which your solar panels are oriented.
 The more directly they’re facing the primary path of the sun, the more use you’ll get out of them.
 And since the sun moves around throughout the day, and changes position in the sky throughout the year, you want your solar panels angled in such a position to where they capture as much sunlight as possible regardless of the angle of the sun.

 Again, this can get pretty complex, but consider the following as a super simple example.
 If you live somewhere with tall mountains to the west, you’ll get slightly less east-facing sunlight in the evenings because they will set behind the mountains.
-If you have an asymmetric roof that primarily slopes towards those mountains, this puts you at a slight disadvantage because your panels would theoretically be angled in the direction that receives comparatively less sunlight throughout the day.
+If you have an asymmetric roof that primarily slopes towards those mountains, this puts your home at a slight disadvantage for solar panels because they would theoretically be angled in the direction that receives comparatively less sunlight throughout the day.

 In most scenarios, roof sloping isn’t a dealbreaker, and it can often be abated through clever installation techniques — but it is one factor out of many.
 The more you know!